edwardbturner/CoT-intervention/README.md

 output, and then iterate rapidly on a fast feedback loop.

 It is currently 23:50 on Saturday 12th April 2025.
 Lets see how long until can have an MVP...

+UPDATE 1
+00:20: working maths intervention success on Qwen2.5-7B-instruct

+UPDATE 2
+00:50: working on misaligned (suicide) sucess on Qwen2.5-7B-instruct
+    - note took a little extra prompting but was quite easy